entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

 > - The coding of *Yipetalichthys* is ?.
-The coding of *Eurycaraspis incilis* shoud be revised from - to ?.
+The coding of *Eurycaraspis incilis* shoud be revised from ? to 1.
 The coding of *Quasipetalichthys haikouensis* shoud be revised from ? to -.
+The coding of *Pauropetalichthys magnoculus* shoud be revised from ? to 1.

 203. Sclerotic ring: (0) absent; (1) present.